ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

     Server is specified to ServiceFactory.
     These values can be overridden in local.properties.

-:source:`mapping.vm <components/dsl/resources/ome/dsl/mapping.vm>`
+:source:`mapping.vm <components/dsl/resources/ome/dsl/object.vm>`
     specifies the default permissions that all objects will have after construction, as well as attaches the security filter to all classes and collections.

-:source:`data.vm <components/dsl/resources/ome/dsl/data.vm>`
+:source:`data.vm <components/dsl/resources/ome/dsl/psql-footer.vm>`
-    used by DSLTask to generate data.sql which is used to bootstrap the db security system (root et al)
+    used by DSLTask to generate psql-footer.sql which is used to
+    bootstrap the db security system (root et al)

 :source:`common/build.xml <components/common/build.xml>`
     contains an ant target (adduser) which will create a user and empty password from the commandline.
 This target can also be called from the top-level (java omero adduser).

-JBoss-only
-^^^^^^^^^^

-:source:`etc/jndi.properties <etc/jndi.properties>`
-    defines the JNDI implementation to use.
-In the case of JBoss, it uses an InitialContext? which automatically passes the security Principal on service lookup.
-These values can be overridden in local.properties.

 |OmeroGrid| only
 ^^^^^^^^^^^^^^^^